hoj201/stater_presentation/PITCHME.md

 ### The lift plugin

-- The plugin assumes that we know the direction of gravity at the present moment $g_{cur}$, as well as what the gravity would be when you are standing upright $g_{ref}$ (this is obtained via other plugins).
+- The plugin assumes that we know the direction of gravity at the present moment $g_{cur}$ . as well as what the gravity would be when you are standing upright $g_{ref}$ (this is obtained via other plugins).